The European Disability Card

 - The European Commission indicated that the following areas can be included: Culture, Leisure, Sport, and Transport (as previously agreed by the preparatory Project Working Group, where interested Member States representatives together with the European Commission and EDF were discussing the pilot project).

-- In March 2021, the new Disability Strategy was published and mentions the European Disability Card as a “Flagship” to be adopted by 2023.
+- In March 2021, the new Disability Strategy was published and mentions that a legislative proposal for a European Disability Card as one if its “Flagships” will be adopted by 2023.

 The EU Disability Card in the Disability Rights Strategy